SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * Reply to: Address that should be used to reply to the message.

 * Subject: Subject of e-mail.
-You can use variable of the form #{name}.
+You can use a variable of the form #{name}.
 Supported variables are listed under "Smart Rule Variables" below.

-* Text: Text of e-mail.
-You can use variable of the form #{name}.
+* Text: Text of the e-mail.
+You can use a variable of the form #{name}.
 Supported variables are listed under "Smart Rule Variables" below.

-** Troubleshooting **
+*
+**Troubleshooting**

-* Please verify that the alarm was created and not de-duplicated.
+* Please verify that the alarm was created and not duplicated.

 * If device is not in [maintenance](/guides/reference/device-management) mode: in this case no new alarm will be created because of suppression policy.